Coligny calendar

 The Coligny calendar is a bronze plaque with an inscribed calendar, made in Roman Gaul in the 2nd century CE.
-It lays out a five-year cycle of a lunisolar calendar, each year with twelve lunar months.
+It lays out a 5-year cycle of a lunisolar calendar, each year with 12 lunar months.
 An intercalary month is inserted before each 2.5 years.
-The lunar phase is tracked with exceptional precision, adjusted when necessary by a variable month, and the calendar uses the 19-year Metonic cycle to keep track of the solar year.
-It is the most important evidence for the reconstruction of an ancient Celtic calendar.
+It is the most important piece of evidence enabling the reconstruction of an ancient Celtic calendar.